metalbear-co/metalbear.co/content/en/pages/writers-program/index.md

     - Deep dives: In-depth articles on technical concepts and technologies like platform engineering, Kubernetes, microservices, service meshes, etc.

-    - Best practices: Share tips and tricks to make the Developer Experience easier and more efficient.
+    - Best practices: Share tips and tricks for improving developer experience.

     - Personal experiences: Share your own unique journey and lessons learned using mirrord in your software development cycle.